- Dr Barbara Bompani

 - PhD, Centre of African Studies, The University of Edinburgh

 I have been working in South Africa since 1999 undertaking research on religious organisations and Faith-based Organisations (FBOs).
 My research focuses on the dialectic relationship between faith organisations, their activities and socio-political action; the production of knowledge around faith, development and the relationship between civil society, society and politics; and the broader scale dynamics of political transformation taking place in South Africa after the end of Apartheid.
 I have also been involved in a research project looking at the role of Christian churches in Kenya and their role in promoting biotechnology and development.
 Between 2009 and 2011 I worked on a research project that analysed the role of FBOs in South Africa to support non-citizens during the xenophobic attacks in Spring 2008 and the Churches' critical voice of State intervention.
-In 2012 I have been awarded a Leverhulme grant to investigate the role of Pentecostal Charismatic Churches in framing the public and political discourse around morality and nationhood in Uganda.
-This is a two-year project that will run between August 2012 and July 2014.
+In 2012 I have been awarded a Leverhulme grant to investigate the role of Pentecostal Charismatic Churches in framing the public and political discourse around morality, sexuality and nationhood in Uganda.
+This was a two-year project that has run between August 2012 and July 2014.
+I am now writing up a monograph and several articles on the topic.

-I am interested in supervising PhD theses that focus on: African civil society, NGOs and FBOs, Religion and Politics, Religion and Development, bottom-up development, South African politics, Religion and Sexuality.
+I am interested in supervising PhD theses that focus on: African civil society, NGOs and FBOs, Religion and Politics, Religion and Development, South African politics; Ugandan politics; African Sexuality; sexual minorities rights.

 Clare Koita: ‘The stakes of transnational civil society action: NGO advocacy interventions and the farmers of Mali’s cotton zone’